digitalbazaar/test-suite-coverage-metrics/outputs/vc-di-eddsa-test-suite.md

   [
     "Cryptographic suite designers MUST use mandatory proof value properties defined in Section 2.1 Proofs, and MAY define other properties specific to their cryptographic suite.", "Cryptographic suite designers MUST use mandatory proof value properties defined in Section 2.1 Proofs, and MAY define other properties specific to their cryptographic suite."
-  ],
-  [
-    "If options has a non-null challenge item, it MUST be equal to proof.challenge or an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR.", "If options has a non-null challenge item, it MUST be equal to proof.challenge or an error MUST be raised and SHOULD convey an error type of PROOF_GENERATION_ERROR."
-  ],
-  [
-    "If present, it MUST be an [XMLSCHEMA11-2] dateTimeStamp string, either in Universal Coordinated Time (UTC), denoted by a Z at the end of the value, or with a time zone offset relative to UTC", "The expires property is OPTIONAL and, if present, specifies when the proof expires.
-If present, it MUST be an [XMLSCHEMA11-2] dateTimeStamp string, either in Universal Coordinated Time (UTC), denoted by a Z at the end of the value, or with a time zone offset relative to UTC."
   ]
 ]
 ```